 Locked custom fields are not exported.
 This means that, when the configuration is imported, these custom fields will not be created or modified by Project Configurator at the target instance.
-This is consistent with the expectation that these custom fields are created/configured only by the plugin or application that created them (for example Jira Agile/Software).
+This is consistent with the expectation that these custom fields are created/configured only by the app or application that created them (for example Jira Agile/Software).

 See PCP-506 for other details.

 An import may change the priority schemes of existing projects and, as a result, some of the issues in those projects might be left with priorities that are no longer allowed by the new scheme.
 If this is about to happen the simulated configuration import will show warning messages like these:

 The first kind of message is issued when simulating a change to an existing priority scheme.
 It means that a total of 18 issues, possibly across several projects, have priority "Major" that will be left out of the new scheme configuration.
 The second message is issued when simulating association of a new priority scheme to an existing project.
 Likewise, it means 23 issues in that project have priority "Critical", that does not exist in the new scheme.

 After applying the changes, those issues will be displayed with a "Not available" tag, next to their priority.
 It is up to the Jira administrator, either to bulk move them to another priority supported by the new scheme or to leave them like that.

 If any of the projects using that workflow scheme has issues in a status which does not exist in the new workflow assigned to the issue by the draft scheme, this automatic migration will be impossible.
 In this case the user would have to map manually statuses in the old workflows to statuses in the workflows in the draft scheme.
 In this case, the import will continue and a warning will be shown in the load trace like this: